HR-CMGT/Javascript-Machine-Learning/workshop/introduction.md

 - Email spam detection
 - [Anne Frank project](https://www.smithsonianmag.com/smart-news/investigators-are-using-big-data-analysis-find-out-who-betrayed-anne-frank-180965117/)

-## Creating a model
+## Supervised learning

+This workshop is about *supervised learning*.
+We supply the computer with *labeled data*, and then we build a *model* that allows us to label new *unknown data*.

 A model is built using an *algorithm*.
-When starting a Machine Learning project, you have to look carefully at the data you have available, and the kind of result you need, so you can determine which algorithm fits that need.
+When starting a Machine Learning project, you have to look carefully at the data you have available, and the kind of result you need, to determine which algorithm fits that need.

 ![model1](../images/model1.png)